All Episodes

 And nothing is going to erase this.

-And they were all abysmal, and they have irritated and agitated a lot of people.
+The property rights decision that came down last week was just one of three, and they were all abysmal, and they have irritated and agitated a lot of people.

 I think these things all fall into place.

-I've said to you a lot of times, over the course of these almost 18 years, that it takes a lot of dominoes falling to finally make an impression on this larger population.
+I've said to you a lot of times over the course of these almost 18 years that it takes a lot of dominoes falling to finally make an impression on this larger population.

-And the property rights decision is just one of those building blocks, one of those dominoes that falls, and wakes a lot of people up who normally don't even care about this.
+And the property rights decision is just one of those building blocks, one of those dominoes that falls and wakes a lot of people up who normally don't even care about this.

 So I think the bigger issue, bigger than property rights, bigger than abortion, the issue that makes all those things happen the way they do, is the court's out of control.

-We have a court that features way too many people who use it as a means of implementing personal policy preferences, rather than deciding the constitutionality of laws passed by the Congress.
+We have a court that features way too many people who use it as a means of implementing personal policy preferences rather than deciding the constitutionality of laws passed by the Congress.

-They do not, way too many members do not look at the original intent of the Constitution, they look, at the Constitution as a breathing document a living document that they can bend in shape to accommodate whatever their personal policy preferences are.
+They look at the Constitution as a breathing document, a living document, and they can bend and shape to accommodate whatever their personal policy preferences are.

-And when you have a bunch of activists who believe in big government ergo you get the property rights decision that we got two weeks ago from New London, Connecticut and the one out of uh out of San Francisco and there was there was one other and that's what's at stake here and it's going to take three nominations three confirmations of originalists to turn this around if you that that's what's really at stake here folks not just one nomination it's not just one judge and it's not just one fight.
+And when you have a bunch of activists who believe in big government, Ergo, you get the property rights decision that we got two weeks ago from New London, Connecticut, and the one out of San Francisco, and there was one other.

-It's going to take three whether you're talking about overturning Roe vs Wade or overturning the property rights decision or anything it's going to to change the the uh direction of this court it's going to take at least three originalists being confirmed before George Bush leaves office and I'm assuming that this does not include replacing Scalia or Thomas you know I mean they're they're young by court standards will leave them there.
+Whether you're talking about overturning Roe versus Wade or overturning the property rights decision or anything, to change the direction of this court, it's going to take at least three originalists being confirmed before George Bush leaves office.

-you need three more to go with them to make it 5-4 originalist.
+You need three more to go with them to make it 5-4 originalist.

 You know, we're replacing Sandra Day O'Connor here.

-You've still got, pardon, what?
+You've still got, pardon?

-Rehnquist is, he's not as conservative as everybody thought he was going to be.
+Rehnquist is he's not as conservative as everybody thought he was going to be.

 You throw him in.

-He's, I guess, okay...
+He's, I guess, okay, you got four there.

-you you got four there but he's you have to assume that Rehnquist is going to be going as well.
+But you have to assume that Rehnquist is going to be going as well.

-That's why I'm only saying I leave Scalia and Thomas there on the original side they're they're gonna be there for the foreseeable future.
+That's why I'm only saying I leave Scalia and Thomas there on the original side.

-I I really don't care about the left and the Democrats, because we know what they're gonna do.
+And that's why, you know, all this talk of what Schumer's going to do, I really don't care about the left and the Democrats because we know what they're going to do.

 What I am advocating, just go for it all.